g2-inc/porkroll/README.md

-pigbin
+porkroll
 ======

 Copyright:  2015 G2, Inc

 License:    2-Clause BSD

-Pigbin is a zsh script that takes a set of rules files and generates Snort shared objects from them.
+Porkroll is a zsh script that takes a set of rules files and generates deployable Snort shared objects from them.

 Requirements
 ============